-Need more amazing pie recipes?!
+Looking for easy holiday pies???
 Try my Easy Pecan Pie and this amazing, Easy No Bake Pumpkin Pie!

-RECIPE INGREDIENTS & NOTES
+RECIPE INGREDIENTS

 You’ll need the following ingredients to make this Old Fashioned Sweet Potato Pie Recipe:

-HOW TO MAKE GRANDMA’S OLD-FASHIONED SWEET POTATO PIE: STEP BY STEP
+HOW TO MAKE GRANDMA’S OLD-FASHIONED SWEET POTATO PIE: STEP-BY-STEP

 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!